ivangeevo/btwr-core/## Changelog.md

 ### 0.26.1

++ Fixed a bug where breaking leaves with shears didn't drop them.
 + Conventional tags changes;
   added new gears item tag for all mechanical gear items that are interchangeable for btwr ones. moved hemp fibers to the "strings" conventional item tag from fabric.